Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 ### Continuous Action Space

-When an Agent uses a Policy set to the **Continuous** vector action space, the action parameter passed to the Agent's `AgentAction()` function is an array with length equal to the `Vector Action Space Size` property value.
+When an Agent uses a Policy set to the **Continuous** vector action space, the action parameter passed to the Agent's `OnActionReceived()` function is an array with length equal to the `Vector Action Space Size` property value.
 The individual values in the array have whatever meanings that you ascribe to them.
 If you assign an element in the array as the speed of an Agent, for